Blue hair: Other visual media

 The cartoon character Marge Simpson is depicted as having blue hair, as are a number of other characters from the show like Chief Wiggum and Milhouse.

+Ed, Edd n Eddy has two of their visible set of characters being blue-haired: Marie Kanker and Rolf.

+2-D, the fictional singer of the British virtual band Gorillaz, has natural blue hair caused by a head injury after he fell out of a tree as a child.

 Jok Church's character, Beakman, also has blue hair, which is a throwback reference, according to the creator, to an older version of Superman, who also had a blue tint to his hair.
 A similar case of bluish black hair can also be seen in Batman (Bruce Wayne) in his older comics.
+This “blue tint technique“ was very common to avoid any black hair to appear grizzled.

-Anime characters sometimes have blue hair, including Bulma of the popular Dragon Ball series, Mana Takamiya of the Date A Live series, Sailor Mercury of the Sailor Moon series and Rei Ayanami of the Neon Genesis Evangelion.
+In anime and manga, it’s common to have characters with colored hair.
+Anime characters who have blue hair include Bulma of the popular Dragon Ball series, Mana Takamiya of the Date A Live series, Sailor Mercury of the Sailor Moon series and Rei Ayanami of the Neon Genesis Evangelion.
 One author, in writing of Rei, sees her hair color as a marker of both her 'unearthliness' and her introversion.
 Strong Bad, from the animated webseries Homestar Runner, lampshades this trend by stating emphatically that in order to be a proper anime character, "You gotta have blue hair!"

 The 2010 graphic novel Blue Is the Warmest Color and its 2013 film adaptation features a lesbian relationship between a teenage girl and an art student with blue hair.